Ann Widdecombe: Media work and appearances

 Following her retirement, Widdecombe made her stage debut, on 9 December 2011, at the Orchard Theatre, Dartford in the Christmas pantomime Snow White and the Seven Dwarfs, alongside Strictly Come Dancing judge Craig Revel Horwood.
 In April 2012, she had a ten-minute non-singing cameo part in Gaetano Donizetti's comic opera La Fille du Regiment, playing the Duchesse de Crackentorp.
 Widdecombe reprised her pantomime performance, again with Horwood, at the Swan Theatre, High Wycombe in December 2012.

 Widdecombe stepped in at short notice to play the Evil Queen in Snow White and the Seven Dwarfs, which was published by the Brothers Grimm in 1812, at Bridlington Spa in December 2016.
-She replaced Lorraine Chase, who had been injured in an accident two weeks before rehearsals were due to commence.
+She replaced injured Lorraine Chase.
 This was Widdecombe's first appearance as a pantomime 'baddie'; a role she told the press she had always hoped for.

 In December 2017 Widdecombe played the Empress of China in the pantomime Aladdin at the Marina Theatre in Lowestoft.
-The production was the theatre's most successful pantomime to date.